Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ## Deploying

-For native apps deploying with extensions it is required to install the app separatelly from the extension
+For native apps deploying with extensions it is required to install the host app separatelly from the extension

-To generate a installer compile the script `native-app/make_installer.nsi` with NSIS
+To generate a windows installer compile the script `native-app/make_installer.nsi` with NSIS